 For and by our partner companies, we develop projects that contribute to the goal of achieving a sustainable animal protein chain.
 The focus here is on health, technology and the use of new raw materials.

-Feed Design Lab participates actively in research such as the PPP Circular Bio-economy and a project with the application of algae in animal feed.
+Feed Design Lab was participating actively in research such as the PPP Circular Bio-economy and a project with the application of algae in animal feed.
 We are also interested in new raw materials such as insects.